Jaycelab/Jaycelab/README.md

 ##### :seedling: Backend development proficiency with a prime focus on MERN stack

-##### :zap: Passion in learning new fields including blockchain, AI, algorithim trading and game development
+##### :zap: Passion in learning new fields including blockchain, AI, algorithmic trading and game development
 <br>

 ### :hammer_and_wrench: Languages and Tools